taiga-family/taiga-ui/CONTRIBUTING.md

 1. Run `npm ci` to install dependencies
-2. Run `npm start` to launch demo project where you could test your changes (see [angular.json](angular.json) to find alternative configurations with AoT or Russian Language) 2.1 Or run `npm run start:fast` to launch demo with about 10% faster reloading when serve.
+2. Run `npm start` to launch demo project where you could test your changes (see [angular.json](angular.json) to find alternative configurations with `Default` change detection strategy or Russian Language)
+3. Run `npm run start:fast` to launch demo with about 10% faster reloading when serve.

+## Testing

+Make sure your changes pass current tests and also write new tests for the new behavior:

+- `npm test` to run unit tests
+- `npm run test:e2e` to run screenshot tests

 ## Pull Request Process